Dbaker1298/dbaker-daskhub/upgrades-Phase-2/README.md

 1. Update the variables inside `convert-vpc-cni-to-helm.sh` of `../vpc-cni-addon/` and execute that script.
 2. Update the variables inside `install-csi-addon.sh` of `../ebs-csi-driver/` and execute that script.
 3. Update the variables of `install-load-balancer-controller.sh` of `../load-balancer-controller/` and execute that script.
-4. Execute the `Update-cluster-autoscaler.sh` script only once before we upgrade to v1.23.
+4. Execute the `./Update-cluster-autoscaler.sh` script only **once** before we upgrade to v1.23.
 The `cluster-autoscaler` `iamserviceaccount` policy must be modified; there are breaking changes in v1.23.
 5. Update the variables inside `./phase-2-upgrade-EKS.sh` for v1.23 and execute that script to upgrade to EKS v1.23.
 6. Update the variables inside `./phase-2-upgrade-EKS.sh` for v1.24 and execute that script to upgrade to EKS v1.24.